 History: I couldn’t find out if this has been used before in a race like the Tour of Japan but so it’s the future that puts it on the map given the 2020 Olympic road race will go through.
 It’s the first climb of the race – labelled Doushi road above – and both the men and women’s pelotons will climb it, unlike some other parts of the course.
 The race finishes far from Tokyo but for reasons of municipal pride and politics it has to start in the suburbs meaning a procession across uneventful roads before the Tama hills and then out to this climb.

-Name: Yamabushi pass gets its name from the yamabushi (山伏) ascetic mountain priests and hermits and there’s a following today, many lay practitioners people will dress in the white robes and participate in various activities, such as chanting while sitting under an icy waterfall.
+Name: Yamabushi pass gets its name from the ascetic mountain priests and hermits of Japan. yamabushi (山伏) means mountain and to prostrate oneself, it’s for those who bow before the mountain, this blog’s kindred spirits.
+There’s a following today in Japan, many lay practitioners will dress in the white robes and participate in various activities, such as chanting while sitting under an icy waterfall, less appealing.
 These people have an intense and comprehensive appreciation of the mountains.

-Travel and access: it starts 50km outside of central Tokyo and a long ride given all the junctions, lights and more.
+Travel and access: it starts 50km outside of central Tokyo and a long ride given all the junctions, traffic lights and more if you were staying in town but the traffic is safe, it’s not Copenhagen or Amsterday but it’s not far off at times with many locals on mamachari bikes.
 You can take your bike on any train in Japan as long as you pack it in a “rinko bag”, a small unpadded sack, normally you remove one or both wheels and some bags fold up small enough to fit in a jersey pocket or you can stash it in a coin locker at the station.